cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

     ```bash
     exit
     ```
 > Please note that the commands provided for CMSSW, ROOT, and Python Tools containers are a summary of the process.
-For more detailed instructions and additional configurations, refer to the official documentation [Lesson Docker Workshop 2022](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/03-docker-for-cms-opendata/index.html).
+For more detailed instructions and additional configurations, refer to the [Docker pre-exercise](https://cms-opendata-workshop.github.io/workshop2023-lesson-docker/03-docker-for-cms-opendata/index.html).

 ## Returning to the Same Container